Federated Learning of Cohorts: Reactions

 On April 10, 2021, the CEO of DuckDuckGo released a statement telling people not to use Google Chrome, stating that Chrome users can be included in FLoC without choosing to be and that no other browser vendor has expressed interest in using the tracking method.
-The statement said that "there is no such thing as a behavioral tracking mechanism imposed without consent that respects people’s privacy" and that Google should make FLoC "explicitly opt-in" and "free of dark patterns".
+The statement said that "there is no such thing as a behavioral tracking mechanism imposed without consent that respects people's privacy" and that Google should make FLoC "explicitly opt-in" and "free of dark patterns".
 DuckDuckGo also announced that its website will not collect FLoC IDs or use them to target ads, and updated its Chrome extension to block websites from interacting with FLoC.

 On April 12, 2021, Brave, a web browser built on the Chromium platform, criticized FLoC in a blog post and announced plans to disable FLoC in the Brave browser and make company's main website opt out of FLoC.
 The blog post, co-written by the company's CEO Brendan Eich, described Google's efforts to replace third-party cookies as "Titanic-level deckchair-shuffling" and "a step backward from more fundamental, privacy-and-user focused changes the Web needs."

 Tech and media news site The Verge noted that not all possible repercussions of FLoC for ad tech are known, and that its structure could benefit or harm smaller ad tech companies, noting specifically that larger ad tech companies may be better equipped to "parse what FLoCs mean and what ads to target against them."

-On April 18, 2021, a WordPress development team proposal suggested disabling FLoC by default on WordPress websites over possible privacy issues.
-The proposal stated that "WordPress powers approximately 41% of the web."